Dinosaur Game: Development

-The game was created by members of the Chrome UX team in 2014, which consisted of Sebastien Gabriel, Alan Bettes, and Edward Jung.
+The game was made by members of the Chrome UX team in 2014, which consisted of Sebastien Gabriel, Alan Bettes, and Edward Jung.
 Gabriel designed the player character, named the "Lonely T-Rex".
 During development, the game was given the codename "Project Bolan", in reference to Marc Bolan, the lead singer of the band T. Rex.
 The developers chose the dinosaur theme as a reference to the game's function, a joke that not having an internet connection is equivalent to living in the "prehistoric ages".

-The game was released in September 2014; initially, it did not work on older devices, so the code was updated and re-released in December of the same year.
+The game was released in September 2014.
+It initially did not work on older devices, so the code was updated and re-released in December of the same year.

 Updates

 Pterosaurs were added as obstacles with a browser update in 2015.

-In September 2018, an Easter egg was added to the game in celebration of Chrome's 10th birthday and the game's fourth birthday, with a birthday cake appearing in the desert and a birthday hat appearing on the Lonely T-Rex if the cake is "eaten".
+In September 2018, an Easter egg was added in celebration of Chrome's 10th birthday and the game's fourth birthday, with a birthday cake appearing in the desert and a birthday hat appearing on the Lonely T-Rex if the cake is "eaten".
 In November of the same year, Google introduced a feature to save the player's high score.
 The game's source code is available on the Chromium site.

 In July 2020, an Olympic torch Easter egg for the 2020 Tokyo Olympics simulating various Olympic activities was added.
 Upon reaching the torch, the dino transformed into various Olympic games such as swimming, running, and many others.
-Instead of the usual cacti and pterosaur obstacles, the dino encountered challenges related to the Olympics.
-In 2021, Google introduced a widget in March for iOS 14 which led players to chrome://dino; a similar widget was introduced to Android later that year.
+Instead of the cacti and pterosaur obstacles, the dino encountered challenges related to the Olympics.
+In 2021, Google introduced a widget in March for iOS 14 that led players to chrome://dino; a similar widget was introduced to Android later that year.

 In 2024, Google released GenDino, allowing users to type in a prompt and generate a Dino game with AI-generated sprites.
 The game was made unavailable later that year.